yasir-binfo/converting-fasta-to-pir/README.md

 # converting-fasta-to-pir
-this will convert protein sequence in fasta format to pir using python
+this will convert sequences in fasta format to pir using python

 run the script fasta2pir.py in command line:
-$ python fasta2pir.py
+$python fasta2pir.py
 hit enter

 it will convert all fasta files to pir